vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 *This is the second of a series of interviews of various people surrounding GIMP development and community.
 See also the [interview of Mitch, GIMP maintainer](https://www.gimp.org/news/2017/03/01/an-interview-with-michael-natterer-gimp-maintainer/)*

-GIMP is not only made by hard-core developers.
-The team also encourages less technically-inclined contributors.
+GIMP is made not only by hard-core developers but also through the hard work of many less technically-inclined contributors.
 Michael Schumacher, *aka* Schumaml, is a great example of an important core contributor who has been with the project for over 10 years.
-Mostly known as the project administrator, nowadays he takes care of everything but coding: administrative tasks, management, support…
+Mostly known as the project administrator, nowadays he takes care of everything but programming: administrative tasks, management, PR, support…

-Schumaml was recently named the maintainer of the 2.8 branch, the stable version of GIMP which only receives bugfixes, showing that it does not require a developer to occupy important roles successfully.
+Schumaml was recently named the maintainer of the 2.8 branch, the stable version of GIMP which only receives bugfixes, showing that it does not require a developer to manage important roles successfully.

 This interview was held on Saturday, February 4, 2017, at about 12:27 AM in front of a fireplace and after a day of hacking at [Wilber Week][].
 With us were several team members, including Debarshi Ray (Rishi (R)), Øyvind Kolås (pippin (P)) and Simon Budig who also asked questions.